 Treatment and the outlook for recovery depend on the specific fungus involved.
 The drug fluconazole is often effective for Cryptococcus infections.
 Infections with Blastomyces or Histoplasma fungi are difficult to treat, and the outlook for recovery in horses infected with these fungi is uncertain.

-Equine protozoal myeloencephalitis (see Brain, Spinal Cord, and Nerve Disorders of Horses: Equine Protozoal Myeloencephalitis) causes signs of spinal cord disease and encephalitis in horses.
-It results from an infection with Sarcocystis neurona, which is carried by opossums, or with Neospora hughesi.
+Equine protozoal myeloencephalitis causes signs of spinal cord disease and encephalitis (brain inflammation) in horses.
+It results from an infection with Sarcocystis neurona, which is carried by opossums.
+In a few cases it is caused by infection with other protozoa..
 Any age horse can be affected, although signs are very rare in horses less than 12 months old.
 Signs vary depending on the location of the infection.
 A loss of motor control and partial paralysis of the legs are common.
 Other potential signs include weakness and wasting of leg muscles and cranial nerve dysfunction.
 Diagnosis is based on signs, analysis of cerebrospinal fluid, and response to drug treatment.
 Many horses recover with treatment, but permanent neurologic damage is possible.
 Prevention is difficult but involves keeping opossums away from the horse and its feed and water.

 Verminous myelitis and encephalitis are inflammatory conditions of the spinal cord and brain, respectively, caused by a parasite.
-The most common such parasites in horses in Asia are Setaria species.
-Halicephalobus gingivalis is a sporadic cause of verminous encephalitis worldwide.
+The most common such parasites in horses are Setaria species, Halicephalobus deletrix, and Strongylus vulgaris.
 Signs of central nervous system inflammation strike suddenly, often affecting one side of the body more than the other, and may worsen over time.
 This condition is difficult to diagnosis, but may be suspected on the basis of cerebrospinal fluid analysis.
 Drug treatment can be beneficial, but a full recovery is uncertain.

 Delayed organophosphate intoxication can be seen after ingestion or skin contact with insecticides or pesticides that contain organophosphates.
-In addition to the signs of severe exposure (see Poisoning: Organophosphates), delayed paralysis can develop 1 to 4 weeks after exposure.
+In addition to the signs of severe exposure to organophosphates, delayed paralysis can develop 1 to 4 weeks after exposure.
 Partial paralysis of the hind legs worsens progressively and occasionally all 4 legs become paralyzed.
-A veterinarian will need a history of the horse's possible chemical exposure to make the correct diagnosis.
+A veterinarian will need a history of the horse’s possible chemical exposure to make the correct diagnosis.
 The outlook for recovery is poor for animals with severe signs.

 Sorghum subspecies, such as Sorghum, Sudan, and Johnson grass, can cause degeneration of the spinal cord in horses.
 This may be caused by the high levels of hydrocyanide in these grasses.
 Signs include lack of coordination, weakness of the hind legs, and incontinence or urine retention.
 Diagnosis is based on signs and a history of exposure.
 Signs may improve once the feed is removed.